vinayprograms/syspec/lang-guide.md

 ## Built-in functions

 Built-in functions are functions that are available for built-in types and for any types defined in code.
-For types defined in code, these must be overloaded (similar to how it is done in C++ and similar languages).
 - `domain(A)` on a relation `A` returns its domain set.
 - `range(A)` on a relation `A` returns its range set.
 - `inverse(A)` on a relation `A` returns another relation that is the inverse `A` i.e., if `A` is `B -> C` then `inverse(A)` would be `C -> B`.
 Here the mapping information from `A` is used to infer the map for the inverse.